Revolt of 1857

 The Indian sepoys were not happy about their pay, allowances and conditions of service.
 Some of the new rules violated their religious sensibilities and beliefs.

-Belief Against Sea Voyage and its Impact
+Belief Against Sea Voyage

 The Hindus believed that crossing the sea would mean that they would lose their religion and caste.
 In 1824, when the sepoys were told to go to Burma by the sea route they refused to follow the order.
 However, they agree to go by land route.
 For this, the sepoys were severely punished.
 The Company passed a new law in 1856.
 The new law made it mandatory for a sepoy to agree to serve overseas if required.